 We cut the rug to size, knowing that the sofa would be sitting on it, so the cuts didn’t have to be perfect.

 It was now time to place the sofa on the new platform and secure it.
 Our sofa came in four pieces that included two bottoms and two backs.
-It was essential for us to line up both bottom pieces to be aligned just right.
+We needed to line up both bottom pieces to be aligned just right.

-We opened both recliners and measured how far the frame was from the edge of the platform.
+We opened both recliners and measured how far the frame was from the platform’s edge.
 Sean made several test runs to ensure that the sofa would recline comfortably without hitting the wall from this position.

 It was now time to secure the sofa to the platform.
-Since the new plywood stuck out over the edge of the old, it created a lip for us to secure the sofa easily.
-The sofa frame had holes drilled in it from the factory for securing since it was designed as RV furniture.
+Since the new plywood stuck out over the edge of the old, it created a lip for us to secure the couch easily.
+In addition, the sofa frame had holes drilled in it from the factory for securing since it was designed as RV furniture.

 We decided to run the bolts from the bottom up into the frame to not interfere with any of the wirings under the platform.

-The backs were placed on the recliners and we gave them a test run.
+We placed the backs on the recliners and gave them a test run.

 There is a gap between the bottoms of the sofas, but the frames are as close as they need to be.
 On our next camping trip, we will work on pushing the pieces closer and attaching them.
 However, the recliners themselves worked amazingly.
 We cleaned up our work area well, and all that was left was placing the decorative trim back on where it would fit.
 An extra piece of carpet was used to cover the cords that were in the original slide plywood.

-*Note- the drink holder arm is only available by visiting RecPro, it isn’t available on Amazon.
+*Note- the drink holder arm is only available by visiting RecPro; it isn’t available on Amazon.
 For this option, visit RecPro by clicking here.
-It is a space-saving option, so although it provides the extra arm and drink holders, it does not lengthen the sofa.
+It is a space-saving option, so although it provides extra arm and drink holders, it does not lengthen the sofa.

 Are you replacing an RV couch or making any modifications to your camper?
 We would love to hear from you.
 Drop us a line in the comment section below!